 - The pole beans are a good choice for container growing.
 Pole bean plants produce beans for 2 to 3 months.
 Pole bean plants on your balcony can be a good decorative plant.
 You can design, plant grown as your choice by placing designed stakes or decorative stakes.
 Collecting the beans from the pole bean plants is easy.

-- The bush type Green bean plant yields 20 to 50 beans approximately per month.
-And pole type Green bean plants yield more than 60 beans per months.
+- The bush-type Green bean plant yields 20 to 50 beans approximately per month.
+And pole-type Green bean plants yield more than 60 beans per month.

 - The best companion plants for Green beans are tomato, squash, etc.

 - The green bean plants love water a lot, So soil should be moist all the time.

 - The healthy growth and good yields of the Green bean plant depend upon the soil, draining, watering, container, weather conditions.

 - The bean plants should be harvested frequently.
 The more you pick more the beans you produce.

 In case if you are interested in this: Hydroponic Nutrient Chart.